matthiask/406.ch/posts/2023-08-11-composition-over-inheritance-the-case-for-function-based-views.md

         object = get_object_or_404(model, **{slug_field: slug})
         return render_detail(request, object)

 You want to change the way a single object is retrieved?
-You could do that easily, but not by adding configuration-adjacent values in your URLconf but rather by adding a view yourself:
+You could do that easily but not by adding configuration-adjacent values in your URLconf but rather by adding a view yourself:

     :::python
     def article_detail(request, year, slug):